V-Sekai/awesome-v-sekai/README.md

 ## Plugins and Scripts

-Scripts that let you do new stuff, or enhance Godot functionality.
+Scripts that let you do new stuff or enhance Godot functionality.

 ### Godot 4.4 Addons